MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

  - Provides a consistent baseline for AIOps intelligence and insights

 > [!INFO]
-> Use your health model to optimise testing and validation processes, such as load and chaos testing.
+> Use your health model to optimize testing and validation processes, such as load and chaos testing.
 Incorporating health models within your engineering lifecycle enables you to validate runtime operational state during testing, but also the effectiveness of your model under scale and failure scenarios.

 ## ​Common scenarios for health modeling